lm3nitro/CyberLabs/Macof.md

 ## Traffic Analysis:

 Utilizing Wireshark, I also captured the traffic while performing that attack.
-Looking at the traffic, we can see the ARP protocol behavior:
+Looking at the traffic, I can see the ARP protocol behavior:

 ![Pasted image 20241011121731](https://github.com/user-attachments/assets/c6148419-96c6-4b99-ab8d-a81da1db5387)